rust-lang/rust-forge/src/infra/docs/sentry.md

 team manages, you need to follow these steps:

-1. If the project is public facing (i.e. people outside the team are supposed to access it) you need to contact [Rust's legal counsel][legal] to amend the privacy policy, adding a note that your service is using Sentry too similar to the existing ones.
+1. If the project is public facing (i.e. people outside the team are supposed to access it) you need to contact the Core team to request support in amending the privacy policy, adding a note that your service is using Sentry too similar to the existing ones.

 2. Once the privacy policy is sorted out (whenever needed), you can contact the infrastructure team to create a new project in the Sentry interface and